Front page

 Overall measure: Enterprise value added per employee.
 Target value: 10% annual growth in value added per employee.

-Innovation performance measure: Assessment of the innovation performance of a company based on ISO 56002 or the standard-based model innotrepp.ee.
+Innovation performance indicator: assessment of the innovation performance of a company based on ISO 56001 or a standard-based model innotrepp.ee.

-Each company chooses the steps and metrics that are right for it to meet the target:
+Each company chooses the steps and metrics that are right for them to meet the target:

 1.Raising the ambition to develop innovative products and services